agmath/agmath.github.io/UGRmentor.md

 ### Graph Theory

 I spent much of my time in graduate school working in this area of discrete mathematics.
 Formally, a graph consists of two sets -- the first, a vertex-set, is a list of nodes (dots) in the graph, while the second, an edge-set, is a set containing pairs of vertices (lines connecting two dots), indicating connections between nodes.
 There are many interesting properties of these graph structures that can be examined, including planarity, connectivity, subgraph properties, and more.
 My research was largely focused on graph colorings and graph representations.
-In general, graph colorings are mappings from a finite set of $k$ "colors", to the vertices of a graph -- we can set rules for which tupes of colorings are *permissible* and disocover properties that a graph must possess in order for a permissible $k$-coloring to exist.
+In general, graph colorings are mappings from a finite set of k "colors", to the vertices of a graph -- we can set rules for which tupes of colorings are *permissible* and disocover properties that a graph must possess in order for a permissible k-coloring to exist.
 Graph representations are schemes for encoding graph structure -- some common examples include the adjacency matrix and edge-list, however we can consider more abstract representations such as using subtrees of a particular class of tree to represent each vertex and defining edges to exist between a pair of vertices when the trees representing the pair satisfy some property.
 It can be quite interesting to explore the limitations of such representation schemes.

 ### Combinatorial Games